rdelarosa3/caredx-challenge/README.md

 6. Use of Action Sequences to automate sObject, Component, UI manipulation.

 #### Guide
+*** Requirements to interact with page***
+Create Accounts with name ending in (Global).
+Create at least one Child account for each Global Acccount.
+Create Open/ Closed Opportunites for each child account to interact with chart.
+Create At least one open case for any child company

 1. User may view and search through the Accounts List on the left section.
 2. When an account is selected/clicked an Action Sequence will be triggered that queries 6 models tying them to the id of the account.